ODRDLabs/Destiny-Version-0.0.8-0.0.9-0.1.0/README.md

 - Introduction To Threading.
 - Adaptive Intro Function (Greet By Time).
 - User Input Function Definition.
-- #New feature - Added Shell Commands.
+- Added Shell Commands.
-- #New feature - A New Decision Tree.
+- A New Decision Tree.
+- #New Core Feature - GUI - Designed For Crossplatform usages.
+- #New feature - Transparent GUI (So it doesnt block your vision and can keep u occupied with your work).
+- #New feature - GUI Design Is Clean And Made Compact Ready With Minimal System Resourse Usages.
+- #New feature - Responsive Buttons.
+- #New feature - System Control Functions Added.

 ## Installation

 Install python interpreter version